imanghafoori1/laravel-temp-tag/README.md

 If you use laravel-widgetize in your open source project, create a pull request to provide its URL as a sample application in the README.md file.

-### :exclamation: Security:

-If you discover any security-related issues, please use the `security tab` instead of using the issue tracker.

 ### :star: Your Stars Make Us Do More :star:

-As always if you found this package useful and you want to encourage us to maintain and work on it.
-Just press the star button to declare your willingness.
+As always if you found this package useful and you want to encourage us to maintain and work on it, just press the star button to declare your willingness.

 ## More from the author: